A JAMstack Conf London 2019 Recap

 Code Sandbox. - Ives van Horne

-• Reasons to do things in the frontend: Speed, Cost, Scalability, Offline mode
+• Reasons to do things in the frontend: Speed

 • His talk was about how Code Sandbox works.
-Basically he has managed to get VSCode to run in the browser, using much wizardry.
+Basically he has managed to get VSCode to run in the browser

-• He did a demonstration of Coding “Code Sandbox”, in Code Sandbox.
+• He did a demonstration of Coding “Code Sandbox”

 Why & How Smashing Magazine moved to JAMstack - Vitaly Friedman